Jump to a specific page - are you interested in:

 Electricians: Electricians need 16 hours of continued education for each license period.
 They will also need twelve hours for core education.
 The remaining four hours can either be core or professional related.
 The licensure cycle will end on November 30th for each even year.

-Each renewal won’t be permitted until the Continued Education has been completed, as well as uploaded in the registry by the Utah state.
+Each renewal won’t be permitted until the Continued Education has been completed and uploaded in the registry by the Utah state.
 Go to the following for more information: http://www.utah.gov/ce-public.

-You will need to choose CE courses in which are approved by Division of Occupational and Professional Licensing.
+You will need to choose CE courses in which are approved by the Division of Occupational and Professional Licensing.
 Each Builder License Training Institute course will need to be approved.
 The student completion result will be reported daily to Utah State.
-It will take approximately 24-48 hours for results to appear on the DOPL web site.
+It will take approximately 24-48 hours for results to appear on the DOPL website.

-We will submit the completed results to DOPL, as well as provide you with the Certificate of Completion to keep with your records.
+We will submit the completed results to DOPL and provide you with the Certificate of Completion to keep with your records.
 We will keep your records on file at no extra charge.